-To the knowledge of the Corporation, except as disclosed herein, no "informed person", proposed director, or any associate or affiliate of any of these persons, has any material interest, direct or indirect, in any transaction since April 1, 2017 or in any proposed transaction that has materially affected or would materially affect the Corporation or any of its subsidiaries.
-An "informed person" means, among others, (i) a director or executive officer of the Corporation or of a subsidiary of the Corporation, (ii) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the Corporation of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the Corporation other than voting securities held by the person or company as underwriter in the course of a distribution.
+To the knowledge of the Corporation, except as disclosed herein, no "informed person" of the Corporation, proposed director of the Corporation, or any associate or affiliate of any of these persons, has any material interest, direct or indirect, in any transaction since April 1, 2018 or in any proposed transaction that has materially affected or would materially affect the Corporation or any of its subsidiaries.
+An "informed person" means, among others, (i) a director or executive officer of the Corporation or of a subsidiary of the Corporation, (ii) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the Corporation or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the Corporation other than voting securities held by the person or company as underwriter in the course of a distribution.